 Yet we don’t usually look far into the natural world of the senses either.
 How many of us regularly contemplate the sky, for example, whether the deep blue of a clear sky, passing clouds or thunderheads, or the myriad stars and Milky Way in the night sky?
 We seldom note even the Sun.
 We mainly look at other people, our human environment, our property, and the media that is ever consuming us.
 The world of nature on Earth at an experiential level is largely unknown to us, a few trips into nature aside, and most of us could not survive but a few days in the wild.
 Clearly there is much more out there in the cosmos that we do not know, as there is much within ourselves we haven’t explored either.

 The great Rishis and Yogis over thousands of years taught us a vision of the entire universe, structured like a series of planes or stratification of forces of matter, energy, life and mind, to higher realms of pure intelligence, bliss, consciousness and being.

-Everywhere we look in nature we find different layers or strata in all domains – whether different strata of the soil, rocks, atmosphere or even beyond into the galaxy, including the tissues of the human body at personal level that form another type of stratification.
-The Earth exists at an outer or lower level of the prime strata of the cosmos that extend into all of space and beyond, including dimensions and levels of existence not yet suspected even by modern science.
-Such an interweaving of different levels of manifestation occurs throughout the universe as a whole.
+Everywhere we look in nature we find different layers or strata in all domains – whether different strata of the soil, rocks, the atmosphere or even beyond into the galaxy, including the tissues of the human body at personal level that form another type of stratification.
+The Earth exists at an outer or lower level of the prime strata of the cosmos that extend into all of space and beyond, including dimensions and levels of existence not yet suspected by modern science.
+Such an intricate interweaving of different levels of manifestation occurs throughout the universe as a whole.